Pabst Brewery Complex

-The Pabst Brewery Complex, on a hill northwest of the downtown of Milwaukee, Wisconsin, is the former brewery of the Pabst Brewing Company, where the company innovated to improve their beer and increase production until in 1892 it was the largest brewer of lager in the world.
-In 2003 the complex was listed on the National Register of Historic Places.
+The Pabst Brewery Complex northwest of downtown Milwaukee, Wisconsin, was the former brewery of the Pabst Brewing Company until 1997.
+The complex was listed on the National Register of Historic Places in 2003.

+History

 In 1844 Jacob Best Sr., an immigrant from Mettenheim, Germany, founded the Best and Company Brewery with his four sons - the germ of the Pabst complex.
 Along with lager beer, Best brewed ale, porter and whiskey.
 When old Jacob retired in 1853, his brewery produced 2,500 barrels per year - the fourth largest brewery in Milwaukee.

 Frederick Pabst immigrated with his family from Thuringia, Germany in 1848.
 Young Frederick went to work on steamships, working his way up from cabin boy to captain.
 In 1862 he married Maria Best, granddaughter of Jacob Best and daughter of Phillip, who co-owned the old Best brewery.
 Two years later he joined the Best brewery, and in 1866 he and Emil Schandlein, another son-in-law, bought the business.
 This was right when beer consumption was growing.
 The brewery produced 5,000 barrels in 1864, 37,000 in 1870, and 114,000 in 1874.
 In 1868 Best was the largest brewery in Milwaukee.